Solving the housing crisis via the commons, Part 1: the housing crisis

 But there’s more.
 If we can, even by a fraction, free people from debt-bondage and wage-slavery, it will liberate them to do what, deep down, they know they want to do – work to secure their and their children’s longer-term future.

-In a few days, we’ll post Part 2, about how a housing commons can address and help solve the housing crisis – very quickly, by allowing people to put their homes into the commons, but be better off, and with lots of practical and social benefits.
+Part 2 is about how a housing commons can address and help solve the housing crisis – very quickly, by allowing people to put their homes into the commons, but be better off, and with lots of practical and social benefits.